mirage335/PatchRap/README.md

 USA companies provide all parts in these schematics, excepting the RJ45 jacks and optional terminal blocks from TE Connectivity, a Swiss company.

+Beware many RJ45 jacks are created from PCBs with thin traces unsuitable for high-current.
+Some RJ45 couplers may be more robust.

 Pinouts are as follows, numbering by T568A standard.

 ## GenericIO	(Limit Switch, Depth Probe, Extruder, Stepper/Servo Driver, Servo Encoder, Radio)